 Born in West Sussex, Nick Pritchard sang in the choir of New College, Oxford (where he studied Music) and is currently studying singing with Russell Smythe and John Fraser at The Royal College of Music, where he is a Mason Scholar and is supported by an Ian Evans Lombe Award and the Maidment Scholarship (administered by The Musicians Benevolent Fund).

-Concert appearances include Messiah, Israel in Egypt, Acis and Galatea and Ode on St. Cecilia’s Day (for Neil Jenkins), Beethoven Mass in C, Mozart Requiem, Dvorak Stabat Mater, the Petite Messe Solennelle (for Robert Dean), Dies Natalis, Oh Fair to See and ‘Til Earth Outwears (Finzi), the Monteverdi Vespers of 1610, On Wenlock Edge and Four Hymns (Vaughan Williams), the St. John Passion, the Christmas Oratorio, the St. Matthew Passion, and the War Requiem, Canticle 1 and Winter Words (with Simon Lepper).
+Concert appearances include Messiah (c.
+Brian Kay, Royal Albert Hall), Israel in Egypt, Acis and Galatea and Ode on St. Cecilia’s Day (c.
+Neil Jenkins), The Creation (c.
+Suzi Digby, St. Martin in the Fields) , Beethoven Mass in C, Mozart Requiem, Dvorak Stabat Mater, the Petite Messe Solennelle (c.
+Robert Dean), Dies Natalis, Oh Fair to See and ‘Til Earth Outwears (Finzi), the Monteverdi Vespers of 1610, On Wenlock Edge and Four Hymns (Vaughan Williams), the St. John Passion, the Christmas Oratorio, the St. Matthew Passion, the Bach Magnificat (English Concert c.
+Laurence Cummings) and the War Requiem, Canticle 1 and Winter Words (c.
+Simon Lepper), Serenade for Tenor, Horn and Strings (c.
+John Rutter).

 Nick appears as a soloist on recordings of Monteverdi’s Vespro Della Beata Vergine (Fiori Musicali and Novum), Nelson Mass, Britten choral works, Couperin Motets Choisis (all for Novum) and Gounod’s Ave Maria (Decca).